ansibleguy76/ansibleforms/docs/installation.md

 #### Run compiled in development

-If are done testing, you can compile the client code and have it embedded into the server code.
+If you are done testing, you can compile the client code and have it embedded into the server code.
 And then spin up the server application.  the command `npm run bundle` will compile the client code and copy it under `/views` in the server application.
 You can then start the server application with `npm run dev`, and as you will see in the `package.json`, it will build, copy the environment file and start the server application in dev mode.

 First we compile the client code, and bundle it in the server code